 Some key exhibits are a fine silver penny from the reign of King Athelstan, a hoard of Roman coins, and a watercolour of Malmesbury by J.M.W Turner.

-The museum also owns the Julia and Hans Rausing Building, a converted Moravian Church, which is used for special museum events and can also be hired for other purposes – see here for more information.
+The museum also owns the Julia and Hans Rausing Building, a converted Moravian Church, used for special museum events and can also be hired for other purposes.

 News